Li-Li-Whu/Coarse2FineRoofPlane/README.md

 ./vcpkg install eigen3
 ./vcpkg install pcl
 ```
-Libigl is a header-only library, which has download in 'include' directory.
+Libigl is a header-only library, which has downloaded in 'include' directory.

 ## Usage
 ```shell script